Thai court dismisses activist's suit against Israeli spyware producer over lack of evidence

 “We fought for this because we wanted to prove whom the law will protect,” he said.
 “It is obvious today that the court chose to protect state security.”

-Amnesty International, which had filed a brief in support of Jataput's suit and has investigated the use of Pegasus spyware around the world, called the ruling “deeply alarming”
+Amnesty International, which had filed a brief in support of Jatupat's suit and has investigated the use of Pegasus spyware around the world, called the ruling “deeply alarming.”

 “However it won’t deter the fight against the unlawful use of spyware and the fight for justice for the victims of spyware in Thailand and around the world," the rights group said in a statement.